Frequently Asked Questions

 The Registered Apprenticeship system has been utilized to meet the needs of America's skilled workforce since 1937.
 It is a unique, flexible training system that combines job related technical instruction with structured on-the-job learning experiences.
 Registered Apprenticeship is a leader in preparing American workers to compete in a global 21st Century economy because the system keeps pace with advancing technologies and innovations in training and human resource development.

 I've heard there are other technical training programs out there.
 Why should I choose to join this Registered Apprenticeship Program?

 It's true!
 We're NOT the only training provider for carpenters, millwrights, and pile drivers.
 The simple truth is that other programs don't fully teach you a trade, they only teach you the basics to gain employment as a helper.
 They may offer a few weeks of training in a classroom, or even some shop time.
 But if you want to be the best at your trade, no one can beat the training of a real Registered Apprenticeship Program.

 The Apprenticeship Program is a 4 year commitment.
 As part of your registered apprenticeship, carpenters and pile driver apprentices are required to complete a minimum of 640 contact hours at the Training Center.
 Millwright apprentices are required to complete a minimum of 800 contact hours.
 In addition, apprentices must complete 5,600 hours of on-the-job training to graduate as a journeyman.

 This training program sounds expensive.
 How much is this going to cost me?

-There is a $50 application fee, but tuition is free.
+Tuition is free.
 How's that for financial aid?
-The only other expense to you is an $80 textbook usage fee for the duration of your apprenticeship and $20 monthly union dues.
-You will receive $30,000 worth of training over your 4 years of apprenticeship.
+The only expense to you is an $80 textbook usage fee for the duration of your apprenticeship and $20 monthly union dues. you will receive $30,000 worth of training over your 4 years of apprenticeship.
 It is estimated that the typical Union Carpenter receives $100,000 of training over the span of their career.

 How long will it take me to earn top pay?